FlatFilers/platform-sdk-starter/examples/fields/SmartDateField.README.md

 ## Installing SmartDateField in an existing Flatfile project

-`SmartDateField` is currently in public beta.
+`SmartDateField` is currently in public alpha.
 This exact code will work currently and against future versions of Flatfile... but we might update the behavior of the `SmartDateField` that is distributed going forward.
 This lets us get feedback from users quickly, without locking us into supporting temporary design decisions.

-First copy the whole of [SmartDateField.ts](./SmartDateField.ts) into your repo at `src/SmartDateField.ts`  then in `src/index.ts` you can import `SmartDateField` by adding the line
+First copy the whole of [SmartDateField.ts](./SmartDateField.ts) into your repo at `src/SmartDateField.ts`  then in `src/index.ts` (or relevant template file where you want to use `SmartDateField` you can import `SmartDateField` by adding the line

 `import { SmartDateField } from './SmartDateField'`